KedroBoss/gowebdev_TIL/README.md

 When passing struct, make sure the data is exported(starts with upper case)

 Passing function to templates is good to modify data.
 Functions must be passed before the template is parsed.

+Time formating depends on the number that are typed in.

+Pipelining - passing value from one function to another